 Remember that spelling rule you learned in elementary school about doubling the final consonant before adding -ed or -ing to a verb?
-Well, if you were listening carefully, then you know that there was a little more to the story than that.
-Apparently, however, many of us suffered from a mild form of SADD—Spelling Attention Deficit Disorder—-and that includes everyone from the blogger next door to the people who are in charge of the title bars and scrolls on the t.v.
+Well, if you remember, then you know that there is a little more to the story.

 There are, of course, exceptions to this rule—what would rules be without exceptions——-but cancel is not one of them.
 Oh, and neither is benefit, which I’ve also seen written as benefitted and benefitting; the correct spellings are benefited and benefiting.
 And that goes for travel, too; it’s traveled and traveling.